Western Illinois University: Macomb Campus

 Web Tools and Search Bar

-In the event a candidate's record indicates a criminal history that may prohibit teacher certification, the candidate must first meet with the Certification Officer.
-Thereafter, the candidate may appeal the findings of the Certification Officer to the Committee for Selection, Retention and Appeals.
+In the event a candidate's record indicates a criminal history that may prohibit teacher licensure, the candidate must first meet with the Licensure Officer.
+Thereafter, the candidate may appeal the findings of the Licensure Officer to the Committee for Selection, Retention and Appeals.

 Policy for Appeal of Criminal Background Investigation Findings